Praxair Conflict-Free Materials Supply Policy

 Global.
 Applicable to relevant suppliers and their suppliers.

 Pursuant to Section 1502 of the Dodd‐Frank Wall Street Reform and Consumer Protection Act (the “Dodd-Frank Act”), the U.S. Securities and Exchange Commission (“SEC”) has adopted rules imposing SEC reporting requirements upon publicly-traded companies whose products contain metals derived from minerals defined as “conflict minerals.”
 Conflict minerals include wolframite (tungsten), cassiterite (tin), coltan (tantalum) and gold.
 Praxair uses these minerals in producing certain products and applications for customers within the electronics, aerospace, oil and gas and other industries.
-Praxair takes seriously the global concern that some minerals mined from sources within the Democratic Republic of the Congo or its adjoining countries (the "conflict region”) that benefit armed groups may be making their way into the general industry supply chain and that profits from this could potentially contribute to human rights violations.
+Praxair takes seriously the global concern that minerals mined from some sources within the Democratic Republic of the Congo or its adjoining countries (the "conflict region”), that benefit armed groups, may be making their way into the general industry supply chain, and that profits from this could potentially contribute to human rights violations.

 Commitment to Responsible Sourcing

 Praxair’s Supplier Expectations outlines our goal of developing long-term and mutually beneficial supplier relationships based on strong performance standards.
 It requires that our suppliers engage in dealings based on fairness, honesty, lawfulness, safety, environmental stewardship and social consciousness equivalent to the values and standards set forth in Praxair’s Standards of Business Integrity and Human Rights Policy.
 In addition, Praxair expects its suppliers or potential suppliers of conflict minerals or other materials, and their sub-suppliers, to only source materials from environmentally and socially responsible sources.